erector/erector/README.txt

 * Versions are of the form major.minor.tiny
 * Tiny revisions fix bugs or documentation
+* Tiny revisions are roughly equal to the svn revision number when they were made
 * Minor revisions add API calls, or change behavior
 * Minor revisions may also remove API calls, but these must be clearly announced in History.txt, with instructions on how to migrate
 * Major revisions are about marketing more than technical needs.
 We will stay in major version 0 until we're happy taking the "alpha" label off it.
 And if we ever do a major overhaul of the API, especially one that breaks backwards compatibility, we will probably want to increment the major version.